pachyderm/docs/content/latest/contributing/docs-style-guide.md

 directory: true
 ---

-Thank you for taking an interest in contributing to Pachyderm's docs! 🐘 📖
+Thank you for taking an interest in contributing to MLDM's docs! 🐘 📖

 This style guide provides editorial guidelines for writing clear and consistent MLDM product documentation.
 See our [contribution guide](https://github.com/pachyderm/pachyderm/tree/{{% majorMinorVersion %}}/doc#pachyderm-documentation) for instructions on how to draft and  submit changes.